Saturday, March 10, 2012

 The Spinners with their remake of the Four Seasons' hit...

 1980: Queen lasted a third week at #1 with "Crazy Little Thing Called Love", holding off Teri DeSario and K.C.'s "Yes, I'm Ready".
 Dan Fogelberg's "Longer" moved to third while Andy Gibb had his sixth consecutive Top 10 with "Desire", second only to Gary Lewis & the Playboys and Lovin' Spoonful (7 straight Top 10's) at that time in the Rock Era for most Top 10's Out of the Gate*.
-The rest of the Top 10: Pink Floyd moved from 10-6 with "Another Brick in the Wall", the Captain & Tennille with "Do That To Me One More Time", the Spinners' medley "Working My Way Back to You/Forgive Me, Girl" edged up, Rupert Holmes moved from 16 to 9 with "Him" and Shalamar was good "The Second Time Around".
+The rest of the Top 10: Pink Floyd moved from 10-6 with "Another Brick In The Wall, Pt.
+2", the Captain & Tennille with "Do That To Me One More Time", the Spinners' medley "Working My Way Back To You/Forgive Me, Girl" edged up, Rupert Holmes moved from 16 to 9 with "Him" and Shalamar was good "The Second Time Around".

 "In the Flesh" from 'The Wall".

-1986: Diana Ross had the #1 song in the U.K. with "Chain Reaction", a song written for them by the Bee Gees.
+1986: Diana Ross had the #1 song in the U.K. with "Chain Reaction", a song written for her by the Bee Gees.

 1986: For the third week, Starship controlled the AC chart with "Sara".